How the Electoral College works

 Zaid advises Trump’s targets to take risk of retaliation seriously

-Mark Zaid, Esq., member of the CERL Executive Board, spoked with CNN about how he is advising clients who are concerned about retaliation in the Trump administration.
+Mark Zaid, Esq., member of the CERL Executive Board, spoke with several outlets about how he is advising clients who are concerned about retaliation in the Trump administration.
 For some, it would be wise to leave the country in the days around the inauguration.
-Mark S. Zaid, Esq., is a Washington, D.C. based attorney who specializes […]
+Mark S. Zaid, Esq., is a Washington, D.C. based attorney who […]

 What happens to Trump’s charges now that he is President-elect?